 Hanover, meanwhile, found its stride by scoring 12 straight points to go up 12-6 after the first eight minutes of the game.
 Brady Goodfellow came off the bench for the Hawks to ignite the offense with four points.
 It was a sign of things to come as Hanover outscored the Bolts 17-0 in bench points.

-Both teams struggled with offensive continuity in the
+Both teams struggled with offensive continuity in the second quarter as the Hawks were able to build their lead to nine points at 23-14.

 Strangely missing from Hanover offense was leading scorer Dylan Krieger.
 The sophomore center was held to just two points in the first half.
 That all changed in the third quarter as he erupted for 14 points.
 All came over the final four minutes of the quarter.
 At one time, he scored 14 straight points for the Hawks as they took a nine-point lead into the final quarter.